sbryngelson/group-docs/group-syllabus/publishing.md

 I will also likely present your research in invited talks, lectures, and seminars.
 I will give you credit when I do so.

-### The "-7 days" internal deadline

-I have a "-7 days" internal deadline.
-The paper must be in submittable (but not perfect) state 7 days before the deadline.
-If there isn't an official deadline (i.e., we're submitting to a journal with completely rolling submissions), this rule will apply to whatever day we agreed upon submitting the work.
-This differs from how academics often work in our area, where one madly writes up to the second before the submission deadline; __I don't do that with my students__.

-Everything essential must be done 7 days before the deadline: the studies must be completed, the data analyzed, the findings solidified, the paper's message needs to exist, etc.
-This allows me to understand what we have, where we're at, and where we need to go in the next 7 days.